 There are times when you need to know your Capital Gains Tax Annual Exempt Allowance.
 It will determine the amount of tax-free profit you can realize before you need to pay CGT on the gain.

-CGT ALLOWANCES: What is the Capital Gains tax allowance for this accounting year?
+CGT ALLOWANCES: You need to know the Capital Gains tax allowance for the current accounting year.

 No tax is due if profits (or gains) realized do not exceed your personal tax-free allowance.
 This personal allowance is also called your Annual Exempt Amount.

 Capital Gains tax allowances run each tax year from the 6th of April to the following 5th of April.

 The 2018/19 tax-free CGT personal allowance is £11,700 and £5,850 for Trusts.

 The Capital Gains Tax annual exemption 2017/18 for 'chargeable assets' remains unchanged from the previous year.
 As a rule, you can reduce the payable Capital Gains tax bill by claiming reliefs and deducting losses.